A woman smiling and running on a beach with large rocks in the background at sunset.

+I grew up being body shamed.
+And I grew up in the nineties where the message was everywhere, that if you were not thin enough, you were not beautiful enough.
 I absorbed all of it.
-And I arrived at the only conclusion that seemed available to me: that if I could just get thin enough, everything would finally be ok.
-I would be more beautiful, more desirable, more loved, more successful.
-I genuinely believed that the right body would give me the life I actually wanted.
+And I arrived at the only conclusion that seemed available to me: that if I could just get thin enough, everything would finally be okay.
+That I would finally be lovable.
+Worthy.
+Enough.

-I did not stop until I was thirty-eight years old.
 Not because I was weak.
 But because nobody ever told me the merry-go-round itself was the problem.
-Nobody ever helped me look at what was actually underneath it.
+Nobody ever helped me look underneath it.

 That is what brought me to this work.
 And it is what I do for the women I work with now.